isc-projects/kea/doc/sphinx/arm/config-backend.rst

 advantage that any modifications to the configuration in the database are automatically applied to both servers.

-Another case when the centralized configuration repository is desired is in deployments including a large number of DHCP servers, possibly using a common lease database to provide redundancy.
+Another case when the centralized configuration repository is useful is in deployments including a large number of DHCP servers, possibly using a common lease database to provide redundancy.
 New servers can be added to the pool frequently to fulfill growing scalability